- What is dental insurance?

 Exchange-certified stand-alone pediatric dental plans available in your state will comply with the ACA’s pediatric dental coverage rules.
-This means out-of-pocket costs for pediatric dental care will not exceed $375 per child in 2022 (or $750 for all the children on a family’s plan), and there is no cap on medically-necessary pediatric dental benefits.
-(Note that if you purchase a family dental plan outside the exchange, it does not have to comply with the ACA’s rules for pediatric dental coverage, which means it will be able to limit how much the plan will pay for dental care, for both children and adults.)
+This means out-of-pocket costs for pediatric dental care will not exceed $375 per child in 2023 (or $750 for all the children on a family’s plan), and there is no cap on medically-necessary pediatric dental benefits (these limits increase to $400 and $800, respectively, in 2024).
+Note that if you purchase a family dental plan outside the exchange, it does not have to comply with the ACA’s rules for pediatric dental coverage, which means it will be able to limit how much the plan will pay for dental care, for both children and adults.

 As is the case for all essential health benefits, the specific coverage requirements for pediatric dental care are guided by your state’s essential health benefits benchmark plan.
 Click on your state using the map above to learn more.

 - Is pediatric dental coverage included on exchange plans?

 - Pediatric dental is one of the essential health benefits; does that mean my insurance will cover braces for my son?

 - Embedded pediatric dental vs. stand-alone coverage: Pros and cons

 Off-exchange pediatric dental

 If you buy ACA-compliant health coverage outside of the marketplace, health insurance carriers are required to ensure that you have pediatric dental coverage.
 This can either be via pediatric dental benefits being embedded in the health plan, or you can attest that you have pediatric dental coverage from another source, such as a stand-alone plan.